You are here

-Eden Creek is owned by Steve and Kristine Orth, an incredibly energetic and friendly couple that loves growing and sharing their beautiful herbs, greens, veggies, and delicious peaches and plums that they grow on their land in Blooming Grove, TX.
-They also have a menagerie of animals with fun names like Tinkerbell, Wilbur, and Squeaky.
+Eden Creek is owned by Kristine Orth, an incredibly energetic and friendly lady that loves growing and sharing her beautiful herbs, greens, veggies, and delicious peaches and plums that she grows on their land in Blooming Grove, TX.
+She also has a menagerie of animals with fun names like Tinkerbell, Wilbur, and Squeaky.
 Each time we visit Eden Creek, we find ourselves pleasantly tired and full from drinking tall glasses of cold, raw milk and Kristine Orth’s golden zucchini pie (which tastes better than any apple pie) on their patio under the stars.

 Greer Farm in Daingerfield, TX is a unique rural haven tucked away from the stresses of urban America.
 The farm consists of lush pastures and towering pine and hardwood trees nestled in the slow moving world of Northeast Texas.
 They raise vegetables and herbs, hay, fruit and berries, flowers, pine timber and fullblood red and white Maine-Anjou beef cattle.
 They also offer unique culinary experiences through private dining, catering and Farm to Fork cooking classes.
 We particularly love their beautiful organic blueberries that are a huge hit in the summer months.